Band-e Amir National Park: Current status

-After the formal establishment of the park in 2009, a park office with a park warden and a group of rangers was installed to manage the conservation and protection of park natural resources.
-Wildlife Conservation Society (WCS) is the only non-government organization with an office in the park.
-WCS supports park staff and works with the local community to promote conservation and sustainable use of natural resources.
+After the formal establishment of the park in 2009, a park office with a park warden and a group of rangers was installed to manage the conservation and protection of the park's natural resources.
+The WCS is the only non-government organization with an office in the park.
+The WCS supports park staff and works with the local community to promote conservation and sustainable use of natural resources.
 Ecotourism is expected to decrease local economic dependency on the park's natural resources.
 Tourists visit Band-e-Amir primarily in the summer months when the weather is warm.
 A poor local economy and limited outside investment have hampered efforts to attract winter tourism.

 The local people in Band-e-Amir National Park rely heavily on the park's natural resources for their livelihood.
 Grazing of livestock, collection of shrubs for fuel and winter fodder and rain-fed farming is still widely practiced within the park boundary.
 Although the illegal hunting of birds and a few mammals living in the park is formally prohibited by the park office, there is no current data to evaluate the status of wildlife and biodiversity.

-Important Bird Area
+In August 2023, the Taliban banned women from entering the park, with the acting Minister of Virtue and Vice, Mohammad Khaled Hanafi, alleging that women had not been observing hijab inside the park.
+Hanafi called on religious clerics and security agencies to forbid women from entering until a solution was found.